Key Drivers

 - •Negative FCF

-EIX looks attractively priced and profitable with a strong dividend, but heavy leverage, weak liquidity, and negative free cash flow materially raise risk.
+EIX looks cheap and profitable with strong operating cash flow and a ~5% dividend, but high leverage, weak liquidity, and negative free cash flow make it a financially risky hold.

 Price Behavior